rocky-linux/documentation/docs/books/web_services/02-web-servers.md

 DirectoryIndex index.php index.htm
 ```

 This directive specifies the name of the website index file.
 The index is the default page that opens when the client types the site URL (without having to type the index name).
-This file must be located in the directory specified by the `DocumentRoot` directive.
+This file must be in the directory specified by the `DocumentRoot` directive.

 The `DirectoryIndex` directive can specify several index file names separated by spaces.
 For example, a default index page with dynamic content and, as a second choice, a static page.